In Dallas, Houston and elsewhere, Christians ask God to bring #Justice4Botham

 “He was a special, kind person who would never mess with anybody,” she added.
 “He’d take off his jacket and give it to you.
 That’s the kind of person he was.”

-He was baptized at age 10 in his native St. Lucia and moved to the U.S. at age 19 to attend Harding University in Searcy, Ark., where he often led worship in chapel and served as a ministry intern with the College Church of Christ.
+He was baptized at age 10 in his native St. Lucia and moved to the U.S. at age 19 to attend Harding University in Searcy, Ark.
+At the Christian university, he often led worship in daily chapel.
+He served as a ministry intern with the College Church of Christ.

 After earning his accounting degree in 2016, he relocated to Dallas to work with PricewaterhouseCoopers as a risk assurance associate.